cheapjack/MemoryCraft/README.md

 ###Workshop

+ * Explore exhibition again
+ * Explore the server again
+ * Look at the St Kilda Map
+ * Look at some Internet Of Things Examples
+ * Do an Internet of Things `HelloWorld.py` example
+ * Make some sensors
+ * Send live data to Minecraft with [ShrimpCraft](https://github.com/cheapjack/ShrimpCraft)
+ * Draw graphs by the **RF-Craft** castle
+ * Make a secret door game to transport us to **memory islands**
+ * Use `MemoryCloud.py` to make clouds
+ * Use `/js back(1).blocktype("My Memory\nMy Name", "35:2")` to write memory clouds

+###Activity

-First off we are going to open the `DSSFinal` folder on your computer and open some `Python` files.
+First off we are going to open the `MemoryCraft-Master` folder on your computer desktop and open some `Python` files.
 Python files are opened with IDLE an IDE (Integrated Development Environment) for Python

-Try opening `HelloWorld.py`
+Try opening `HelloWorld.py` in the MemoryCraft Folder

 You will see this text
 ```